 The difference between the carrying amount and the contractual cash flows is interest value.
 The interest value of variable-rate borrowings are determined based on the effective interest rates as of reporting date.

-For The Three Months Period Ended March 31, 2022 and 2021 (unaudited) (Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)
+(Amounts in the tables expressed in billions of Indonesian Rupiah, unless otherwise stated)

 39. CAPITAL MANAGEMENT

 The capital structure of the Group is as follows: